BluePianist/Anatomy/README.md

 ### Dashboard page
 <img id="screenshot" src="/src/components/Pages/Sport/dashboard1.png">
-After logging in, you come to the dashboard page where you can have access to your data.
+After logging in, you come to the dashboard page where you have access to your data.

 There are 4 widgets in this dashboard. <br><br>
 **1st Widget** <br>